nordlund63/AWS-SAA-C02-Course/README.md

 If you have more than 5 to 10 accounts, you would want to use an org.

 Take a single AWS account **standard AWS account** and create an org.
-The standard AWS account then becomes the **master account**.
+The standard AWS account then becomes the **management account**.
 The master account can invite other existing standard AWS accounts.
 They will need to approve their joining to the org.

 When standard AWS accounts become part of the org, they become **member accounts**.
-Organizations can only have one **master accounts** and zero or more **member accounts**
+Organizations can only have one **management accounts** and zero or more **member accounts**

+The **management account** used to be called the **master account**.

 #### 1.3.6.1.
 Organization Root

-This is a container that can hold AWS member accounts or the master account.
+This is a container that can hold AWS member accounts or the management account.
 It could also contain **organizational units** which can contain other units or member accounts.